ozimmortal/commits/README.md

  -- We're going to move the entire music industry into the 21st Century  Thu Jan  9 16:00:30 2025

  -- Keep squares out yo circle  Thu Jan  9 17:00:26 2025

+ -- Have you ever thought you were in love with someone but then realized you were just staring in a mirror for 20 minutes?
+Thu Jan  9 18:00:24 2025